kidscancode/godot_guides/beginner_game/godot_3_beginner_game.md

 #### Sprite Animation
 Click on the `Player` node and add an `AnimatedSprite` node as a child.
-The `AnimatedSprite` will handle the animations for our player.
-Notice that there is a warning symbol next to it.
+The `AnimatedSprite` will handle the appearance and animations for our player.
+Notice that there is a warning symbol next to the node.
 An `AnimatedSprite` requires a `SpriteFrames` resource, which is a list of the animation(s) it can display.
 To create one, find the `Frames` property in the Inspector and click `<null>` -> `New SpriteFrames`.
 Next, in the same location, click `<SpriteFrames>` to open the "SpriteFrames" editor window:

 ![SpriteFrames Window](img/spriteframes_window.png)